dumast/dumast/README.md

 ## About
 CS freshman at UT Austin.
 I have been programming since 2020, being a key member of various teams such as the Awty Programming Club and the FRC Team Awtybots 5829.
-My most recent project is a system that regularly measures water quality values from an aquaponics fish tank, utilizing Python on a Raspberry Pi, Firebase, and Flutter.
+I am currently working on a tech startup that aims to reduce food waste in high schools.
 My specialties include frontend, backend, and app development, but I am open to any programming technology.

 ## Skills
 * Python
 * Flutter, Swift
-* Html / Css / Javascript
+* Html / CSS / Javascript
 * Typescript
 * Node
 * React, Next, Svelte